-researchers on human Several resource management (HRM) discovered that selection and recruitment practices enhance organizational performance (Meyer & Hamilton, 2020); in addition, several empirical pieces of research have investigated the role of selection and recruitment on the organizational performance and HRM practices relationship and revealed positive outcomes (Dalton, 2016; Nerstad, Dysvik, & Kuvaas, 2018; Troisfontaine, 2014).
+Several researchers on human resource management (HRM) discovered that selection and recruitment practices enhance organizational performance (Meyer Hamilton, 2020); in addition, several empirical pieces of research have investigated the role of selection and recruitment on the organizational performance and HRM practices relationship and revealed positive outcomes (Dalton, 2016; Dvsvik. & Nerstad.
+Kuvaas, Troisfontaine, 2014).
 Besides, other studies also investigated this relationship; for instance, Dhiman and Dahiya (2016) employed the recruitment and selection process since it is a highly correlated HRM practice, and the findings suggest a significant association of recruitment and selection with organizational performance.
 Thus, the studies suggest that a significant relationship exists between OP and recruitment and selection.
-Chathurika and Dileepa (2016) also incorporated HRM practices in their study to observe their mediating effect on the OP and leadership style connection in organizations in KSA by collecting responses from 270 respondents and found a 92 percent response rate.
+Chathurika and also incorporated HRM Dileepa (2016)practices in their study to observe their mediating effect on the OP and leadership style connection in organizations in KSA by collecting responses from 270 respondents and found a 92 percent response rate.
 The study also discovered recruitment and selection as the HRM practices, which significantly and positively influence the association among OP and leadership style.
 Similarly, another study, Selase (2018), attempted to examine recruitment and selection's influence on the manufacturing firms in Japan.

 Thus, recruitment and selection refer to 'an internal organizational factor which, if utilized properly, may affect the organizational performance (Matthews & Mokoena, 2020).
-According to the theory, organizational resources act as the main determining factor for achieving competitive advantage and performance.
+According to the theory, organizational resources act as the main determining factor for competitive achieving advantage performance.
 However, recruitment and selection are essential means to achieve a competitive advantage, which ultimately leads to better organizational performance (Carter et al., 2017; Denis et al., 2019).
 Even though rich empirical evidence is available in the case of American, European, and Asian economies, there is still a lack of evidence concerning the OP and recruitment and selection relationship in countries like Indonesia.
-Hence, we hypothesize:
+Hence. hypothesize: